ashdotenv/ashdotenv/README.md

 - 👋 Hi, I’m Ashish
-- 👀 I’m interested in Web ,Cloud Computing, DevOps
+- 👀 I’m interested in Backend and DevOps
 - 🌱 I’m currently learning most topics on https://projects.100xdevs.com/ (Would recommend [@hkirat](https://github.com/hkirat)
  is a great teacher)
-- 💞️ I’m looking to collaborate on Backend Projects
 - 📫 How to reach me @ashdotenv across platforms or ashdotenv@gmail.com

 <!---